 Any issues that Officers feel are not sufficiently or accurately covered within the SA appraisal will be added or amended, using information from other technical studies and local knowledge.
 This includes other SA Working Notes relating to the Site Allocations Issues and Options and feedback from pubic consultation and stakeholder advice where appropriate.
 Where available, advice received from the County Archaeologist is also included.
-Where available, comments from the Highway Authority and Hertfordshire County Council's Historic Environment Countryside Advisor are also included.

 Where the site is not covered by the SA that accompanied the 'Emerging Core Strategy' consultation (June 2009), an appraisal using the same criteria has been carried out by the Council's independent consultants, to ensure consistency of approach.
-This is published as an addendum to the June 2009 document.
+These were originally published in a series of working notes and have been combined into a single document called the 'Compendium of Sustainability Assessment of Potential Strategic Sites and Local Allocations by Settlement' (June 2012.

 The advice of the Highway Authority is included where available for individual sites.
 Where site-specific comments have not been provided a general Highway Authority assessment of the particular settlement is included at the beginning of the relevant section.
-The Council understands from ongoing discussions with the Hertfordshire County Council that highway considerations will not have a significant impact upon the conclusion regarding the relative suitability of different sites and locations.

-b) Compliance with draft settlement vision and objectives
+(b) Compliance with settlement vision and objectives

-The final part of the assessment is a general consideration of how each location complies with, and will help achieve, the emerging vision and objectives for that particular town or village.
-These draft visions and objectives are set out in the 'Emerging Core Strategy' consultation (June 2009).
+The final part of the assessment is a general consideration of how each location complies with, and will help achieve, the vision and objectives for that particular town or village.
+These visions and objectives are set out in place strategies within the Pre-Submission Core Strategy (having originally been contained in the June 2009 Emerging Core Strategy).